Genomics of Ageing

 Searching the human dataset can be done from its main page or from its query page.
 GenAge symbols follow the HUGO Gene Nomenclature Committee (HGNC), but genes' common names and frequently-used aliases can also be searched.
 For instance, searching for "ghbp" would retrieve the growth hormone receptor (GHR) because "GHBP" is a common alias of GHR.
 The search engine of GenAge is case-insensitive.
 At present wildcards are not accepted in the searches, except "*" as in "abc*" will match "abc", "abcd", "abcde", etc. Lastly, you can view the whole list of genes in one page.

 Once you find an entry of interest, GenAge can be used as a reference database, particularly for human genes.
 A wealth of biological data is provided for each entry, including annotation in the context of gerontology.
-For example, in GHR's entry, apart from basic biological information, the potential link between GHR and ageing is described complete with bibliographical references: GHR gene products have been linked to ageing in mice, and this was the major reason for GHR's inclusion in the human dataset, but not in humans, even though mutations in the human gene have been described.
+For example, in GHR's entry, apart from basic biological information, the potential link between GHR and ageing is described, complete with bibliographical references: GHR gene products have been linked to ageing in mice, and this was the major reason for GHR's inclusion in the human dataset, but not in humans, even though mutations in the human gene have been described.
 Importantly, each entry in the human dataset represents not merely a summary of the bibliography but a manually curated summary which aims for accuracy and relevance in the context of ageing.

-Of course, GenAge has its limits as our aim is to include the most relevant information, but not all the data available.
+Of course, GenAge has its limits and our aim is to include the most relevant information, but not all the data available.
 If further, more detailed information is required then a selection of bibliographic references is available in each entry including hyperlinks to PubMed abstracts.
-Hyperlinks to top databases such as OMIM and SWISS-PROT are also included to help researchers quickly locate additional information within other or broader biological scopes.
+Hyperlinks to top databases such as OMIM are also included to help researchers quickly locate additional information within other or broader biological scopes.

 The human dataset in GenAge can be helpful in more classical genetic studies of ageing and longevity.
-For example, if a given chromosomal region is identified, it is now possible to look up which genes are present in that region.
+For example, if a given chromosomal region is identified, it is possible to look up which genes are present in that region.
+Although GenAge is not a bibliographic database, the bibliographic references in the human dataset can be a useful resource.
+References are hosted in our LibAge database.

 Linking to GenAge is straightforward.
 To create link to a human gene please use (preferred):